 There are troubled spirits, but they don’t act like the ones in the horror movies.
 If someone was troubled while they are alive, chances are they are still troubled after they are dead.

 One day, while we were getting water from the stream, someone started shooting at us.
-For just a moment we saw the form of a medium sized man wearing a black overcoat peeking out from behind our barn.
-We quickly ran back to the house and hid there until we thought that the person had gone.
+For just a moment we saw the form of a man wearing a long black duster coat, peeking out from behind our barn.
+We quickly ran back to the house and hid there until we thought that the man had gone.
 When we opened the door just a crack, we were shot at again.
 My husband grabbed his hunting rifle and tried to fire back, but he gave up when he realized that he could not pinpoint exactly where the gunman was.